rinman24/coimbra_chamber/README.rst

 Back to `Table of Contents`_

-For detailed documentaton head over to `read the docs`_.
+For detailed documentaton head over to chamber.readthedocs.io_.

 Dependencies
 ------------